front-end-foundations/7-ajax-11ty/readme.md

 [Home](/)
 ```

-Note that `about.md` now renders into the template.
+`about.md` now renders via the template.

 And in `pictures.md`: